habibgheta/home_ease/README.md

 ## Cloudinary

-Cloudinary is used to store profile images uploaded by users.
+Cloudinary is used to store profile images uploaded by users, service providers and admins.

 When a user selects a profile picture: